Int-amplified endomorphisms of compact K\"ahler spaces: Properties of int-amplified endomorphisms: Proof of Theorem

-\section{Properties of int-amplified endomorphisms: Proof of Theorem \ref{thm1.1}$\sim$\ref{thm1.3}}
+\section{Properties of int-amplified endomorphisms: Proof of Theorem \ref{thm1.1}\,$\sim$\,\ref{thm1.3}}

-In this section, we study the basic properties of a normal compact K\"ahler space $X$.
+In this section, we study the basic properties of int-amplified endomorphisms.
 Most of the following are generalizations of \cite[Section 3]{meng2017building} for the case when $X$ is projective and the proofs are similar except we apply new results developed in Section \ref{section2}.